Stories of Resilience: Four Asian Americans Who Shaped Filoli

 Arbegast was a good friend of Domoto.
 As he began downsizing his nursery, she worked with him to donate Japanese maples and tree peonies to Filoli.
 These collections still thrive in Filoli’s garden, along with the camellias and azaleas he cultivated for the Roths.
 Domoto’s horticultural vision and Arbegast’s advocacy were instrumental to Filoli becoming a place of respite and beauty where all people are welcomed.

 Donate Today to Help Save the Places Where Our History Happened.

-Willa Brock is the interpretation manager at Filoli.
+Willa Brock is the manager of interpretation and learning experiences at Filoli.
 When she's not exploring new stories about the historic house and garden, she enjoys hiking, reading Agatha Christie mysteries, and watching the sunset from the Bernal Heights summit in San Francisco.

 Every place has a woman's story to tell.
 Through Where Women Made History, we are identifying, honoring, and elevating places across the country where women have changed their communities and the world.Learn More